noelwelsh/noelwelsh.com/content/posts/2026-03-04-comptime-is-bonkers.md

 ## Parametricity

 Ok, so what exactly is parametricity?
 It's a property of functions with generic types, also known as type parameters.
-It says that inside the body of such a function we cannot know anything about a type parameter beyond what is passed as a function argument.
+It says that inside the body of a function we cannot know anything about a type parameter beyond what is passed as a function argument.

 In the Rust function